cosmic697/computer-vision-learning/opencv-image-toolkit/README.md

 **In Development**

-This project is being built incrementally as part of my journey into computer vision.
+This project is being built incrementally as part of my computer vision learning journey.

----

-## License

-This project is licensed under the MIT License.
+The current focus is on understanding basic image processing, writing reusable functions, and testing them properly before moving on to more advanced computer vision techniques.